Grow Hemp in New Jersey

 1) How does the 2018 Farm Bill affect hemp production in New Jersey?

-In August of 2019, the NJ Hemp Farming Act, (P.L.2019, c.238 ) was signed into law.
-This law legalizes hemp production in New Jersey, permitting farmers and businesses to grow, handle, process, and sell hemp for commercial purposes, pursuant to an application process established by the New Jersey Department of Agriculture (NJDA)
+In August 2019, the NJ Hemp Farming Act (P.L.2019, c.238) was signed, legalizing hemp production in New Jersey.
+Farmers and businesses may grow, handle, process, and sell hemp for commercial purposes via an application process administered by the New Jersey Department of Agriculture (NJDA).

 2) Is industrial hemp production economically viable for New Jersey?